junzis/the-1090mhz-riddle/adsb/introduction.rst

           DF    CA     ICAO          [TC] ------ DATA ----------    PI

 Any ADS-B must start with the Downlink Format 17 or 18 (10001 or 10010 in binary code) for the first 5 bits.

+The ADS-B Extended Squitter sent from a Mode S transponder use Downlink Format 17 (``DF=17``) while Non-Transponder-Based ADS-B Transmitting Subsystems and TIS-B Transmitting equipment use Downlink Format 18 (``DF=18``).
+By using ``DF=18`` instead of ``DF=17``, an ADS-B/TIS-B Receiving Subsystem will know that the message comes from equipment that cannot be interrogated.

 Bits 6-8 are used as an additional identifier, which has different meanings within different types of ADS-B message.

 ICAO address